-We are a network of mothers who provide mother-to-mother support for breastfeeding and other parenting challenges.
-As Northwest Territories’ Breastfeeding Support Group, we promote and support mothers feeding breast milk in any way, in any amount.
-We support all women and families in their journey to feed their babies with love, and we realize that this may look different for different families.
+We are a network of parents who provide peer support for breastfeeding and other parenting challenges.
+As Northwest Territories’ Breastfeeding Support Group, we promote and support feeding breast milk in any way, in any amount.
+We support all families in their journey to feed their babies with love, and we realize that this may look different for different families.

 What We Do

 Moms, Boobs and Babies offers drop-in support meetings in Yellowknife, we operate a toll-free breastfeeding peer support telephone line, and we help Yellowknife Public Health facilitate postnatal classes.
 We also provide peer support and breastfeeding encouragement through our Facebook group, we provide a lending library for breastfeeding and parenting books, and we host Yellowknife’s Breastfeeding Challenge annually in October to see how many breastfeeding pairs we can have in one place.

 Our organization also enhances our support efforts when funding is available by creating resource material, including “tips for a good latch”, a breastfeeding diary book, a breastfeeding friendly map of Yellowknife, brochures on breastfeeding challenges as identified through our meetings, providing breastfeeding kits of resources to communities all over the NWT, and we have recently developed a training program for breastfeeding and peer support to be offered annually to our volunteers and other interested community members.